-What Does The Color Of Your Eyes Say About Your Health?
+What Do Your Eyes Say About Your Health?

 What usually first strikes you about a person is their eyes.
 Whether they are vivid, dramatic, or dull, eyes can leave an impression and are rightly considered a window to your soul.
 Can they also reveal how well your body is working, though?
 While the color of the iris – whether it’s a brilliant blue, a mesmerizing green, or a warm hazel – makes a quick impact, it’s the color of the whites of the eye that holds the secret to your health.

-an infection due to improper use of contact lenses, or even
+- An infection due to improper use of contact lenses

 If you complain of fatigue, nausea, and fever, chances are your grandma will check the whites of your eyes.
 A yellow tinge is the most widely known symptom of jaundice.
 This happens due to the buildup of toxic bilirubin in the body, as the liver is unable to help excrete it all.
 Along with the eyes, the skin and mucous membranes also develop a characteristic yellow tinge.
 If you notice some of these symptoms, a visit to the doctor’s office should be your immediate move.3

-If you find yourself looking into the mirror and seeing blue-tinged eyes, it can be due to a variety of reasons.
+If you find yourself looking in the mirror and seeing blue-tinged eyes, it can be due to a variety of reasons such as:

 - Thinning of the top layer of the eye (sclera), an indicator of heart disease or cancer, can cause the eyes to appear bluish.4